Forest Regeneration — Need to See Holistic Picture

 The authors reason that states are tied to traditional constituencies.
 Also, they have difficulty acting across jurisdictional boundaries.
 Second, few state wildlife agencies have authority to protect plant and invertebrate species.
 Yet these are the taxa most directly affected by overabundant deer.
 Blossey and colleagues point out that, of the ~1,300 species listed under the federal Endangered Species Act, 942 are plants and 287 are invertebrates.

 They point out that deer also suffer the effects of overpopulation.
 Chronic wasting disease is spreading.
 It causes a slow, agonizing death of affected animals.
 Another 2.1 million deer are killed each year in vehicle crashes.
+[According to the World Animal Foundation, the current number of deer killed in traffic crashes is 1.8 million — 300,000 fewer.)
 Again, these deaths are often gruesome.
 Finally, the principal population “control” now is death by starvation in winter.
 This, too, is cruel.

 Blossey and colleagues say that return of large predators, even where feasible, will not result in sufficient reduction in deer populations.
 Nor will encouragement of greater hunting pressure on does.